 The Portal may offer services to Pseudonymous, Identified or Strongly Identified Web Users.

-The Portal may either use a Robot Certificate, or use the Grid credential for Strongly Identified Web Users.
+The Portal may either use a Robot Certificate, or use the e-Infrastructure credential for Strongly Identified Web Users.

-The job submission rate may be limited differently for Pseudonymous, Identified and Strongly Identified Web Users, and the maximum submission rate by the Portal induced by Pseudonymous and Identified Web Users must be specifically agreed between you and the Grid.
+The job submission rate may be limited differently for Pseudonymous, Identified and Strongly Identified Web Users, and the maximum submission rate by the Portal induced by Pseudonymous and Identified Web Users must be specifically agreed between you and the e-Infrastructure.

-The Portal must keep enough information to associate any interactions with the Grid with a particular user.
+The Portal must keep enough information to associate any interactions with the e-Infrastructure with a particular user.
 If the user was Identified or Strongly Identified, relevant authentication information must be recorded and archived.

 “Data Processing” Portals

-By registering a Data Processing Portal in a Virtual Organisation, or by connecting a Data Processing Portal to the Grid infrastructure, you agree to the conditions laid down in this section and documents references therein.
+By registering a Data Processing Portal in a Virtual Organisation, or by connecting a Data Processing Portal to the e-Infrastructure, you agree to the conditions laid down in this section and documents references therein.

 The Portal may offer services to Identified or Strongly Identified Web Users.

-The Portal may use a Robot Certificate, or use the Grid credential for Strongly Identified Web Users.
+The Portal may use a Robot Certificate, or use the e-Infrastructure credential for Strongly Identified Web Users.

-The Portal must keep enough information to associate any interactions with the Grid with a particular Web User.
+The Portal must keep enough information to associate any interactions with the e-Infrastructure with a particular Web User.
 Relevant authentication information must be recorded and archived.

 The system used to authenticate Identified Users must be adequately secured.
 In particular additional requirements apply: